k2view-academy/K2View-Academy/articles/26_fabric_security/17_user_IAM_custom_authenticator.md

 Authenticator is responsible for the following:

-- Verifying user's credentials, as populated at the login page.
+- Verifying user's credentials, as populated in the login page.
 - Supplying the user-name and his associated roles.

 In addition, when relevant and available, it provides a way to acquire and display user list information.